fapoli/screen-transitions/README.md

 # ScreenTransitions
-An Unity Component which playing transition animations between scenes.
+An Unity Component which allows playing transition animations between scenes.

 ## Package Contents
 The project is divided into 3 folders: